About the Office

 - the prosecution and defense of civil cases in which the United States is a party

 - the collection of debts owed to the Federal Government which are administratively uncollectible

-The Civil Division represents the Federal Government, its agencies and employees in civil court actions.
+The Civil Division handles both affirmative and defensive litigation for the United States.
+The Civil Division represents the federal government, its agencies and employees in civil court actions.
 Our Financial Litigation Unit collects judgments on debts to the federal government, including unpaid restitution and unpaid fines.

 We serve the public by performing our responsibilities with integrity and fairness, and in partnership with law enforcement and the community.
 We are dedicated to exercising the powers entrusted to our office by the people to promote justice, safeguard public resources, protect the well-being of all and foster respect for the rule of law.

 Our Guiding Principles

 Truth and Justice

 We serve the public interest by vigorously enforcing federal laws and representing the interests of the United States, ever mindful that our duty is to search for truth and achieve justice.

 We are committed to maintaining the highest ethical, professional and performance standards in all that we do.